avaneev/lzav/README.md

 diminishes, and LZ4 may have some advantage.

-LZAV algorithm's geomean performance on a variety of datasets is 530 +/- 150 MB/s compression and 3500 +/- 1200 MB/s decompression speeds, on 4+ GHz 64-bit
+LZAV algorithm's geomean performance on a variety of datasets is 530 +/- 150 MB/s compression and 3800 +/- 1300 MB/s decompression speeds, on 4+ GHz 64-bit
-processors released after 2019.
+processors released since 2019.
 Note that the algorithm exhibits adaptive qualities, and its actual performance depends on the data being compressed.
-LZAV may show an exceptional performance on your specific data.
+LZAV may show an exceptional performance on your specific data, including, but not limited to sparse databases, log files, HTML/XML files.

 It is also worth noting that compression methods like LZAV and LZ4 usually have an advantage over dictionary- and entropy-based coding in that